Diffusion Forcing for Multi-Agent Interaction Sequence Modeling: Experiments

 \subsection{Quantitative Results}

-On the in-painting task in \Cref{tab:remos_duolando}, our method performs comparably to existing approaches, with varying strengths across datasets.
+\paragraph{Partner Inpainting.} On the in-painting task in \Cref{tab:remos_duolando}, our method performs comparably to existing approaches, with varying strengths across datasets.
 On ReMoCap, our results are largely on-par with the dedicated ReMoS model \cite{ghosh2024remos}: FS, IP, and MPJPE remain close (FS 0.513 vs. 0.469, IP 0.176 vs. 0.162, MPJPE 0.074 vs. 0.026).
 ReMoS achieves exceptionally low FD; however, this comes at the cost of notably low diversity (DIV 0.028 vs. 0.000).
 Our model, in contrast, achieves slightly higher FD but produces more diverse outputs, offering a more balanced trade-off between realism and variation.
 The NN and RS baselines achieve good results in foot sliding which is to be expected while the interaction metrics (MI and IP) and motion realism of two people does not compete with our model.
 On the DD100 test set, we obtain the lowest (best) FD score (0.05 vs. 18.18 for Duolando (trained without music) \cite{siyao2024duolando}) and competitive performance across other metrics.
 The relatively high FD score of DD100 suggests that the music signal is an important resource for Duolando.
 In both cases, our model outperforms previous works in terms of motion interaction indicating it's ability to model realistic human interaction.

-In \Cref{tab:duobox} we compare our model to \mbox{Ready-to-React \cite{cen2025readytoreact}} on the DuoBox test set for both partner-motion prediction and dyadic-motion generation.
-On the partner-prediction task, our method achieves competitive results with R2R.
-For instance, the Interpenetration errors (IP: 0.399 vs. 0.309) are close, and we match R2R exactly on MPJVE (0.029 for both).
-While R2R shows lower FD and DIV in the prediction setting, our model attains superior FD and DIV scores in the more challenging dyadic motion prediction task, indicating better global motion stability and diversity when generating full two-person interactions.
+\paragraph{Partner Prediction.} In \Cref{tab:duobox} we compare our model to \mbox{Ready-to-React \cite{cen2025readytoreact}} on the DuoBox test set.
+On the partner-prediction task, our method outperforms R2R on nearly all metrics, achieving the best FD (0.067 vs.\ 0.181), MI (0.020 vs.\ 0.071), IP (0.019 vs.\ 0.309), MPJPE (0.218 vs.\ 0.580), and MPJVE (0.016 vs.\ 0.029).
+These gains suggest that diffusion forcing over multi-agent tokens is effective even in the simpler single-agent prediction setting, where it's only conditioned on past motion.

+\paragraph{Dyadic Prediction.} On the more challenging dyadic motion generation task, where both agents are generated, our model attains superior FD and DIV scores, indicating better global motion stability and diversity when generating full two-person interactions.
 Moreover, our approach produces the lowest Interpenetration and Foot Skating errors in the dyadic setting, underscoring the physical plausibility and interaction fidelity of our generated motions.